 Newscoop offers full control over the look and feel of your web site via a flexible HTML5 and CSS3 ready template engine.
-The PHP object-oriented API enables your website developers to build third-party plug-ins too.
-Built-in support for translation allows the administration interface to be adapted to support new languages quickly and easily.
+The PHP object-oriented API enables your website developers to build third-party Newscoop plug-ins too.
+Support for translation allows the administration interface to be adapted for new languages quickly and easily.
 Managers will appreciate the fine-grained access control for different types of staff users, including journalists, editors, and subscription managers.
-The integrated subscription features include IP-based access control for corporate and institutional accounts.